 - 1 cup dark rum, divided

 In small saucepan, combine 1/2 cup rum and raisins.
 Bring to a boil and let simmer for a few minutes.
-Take off heat, cover, and let stand at least an hour.
+Take off heat, cover, and let stand about an hour.
 Strain, but keep any extra liquid.
-Slice raisins if you prefer them smaller.
+Slice raisins if you prefer them smaller (we do).

 Transfer to freezer safe container and cover.